digitalnsw/research-help/consent/index.md

 If you’re new to research or service design, or your organisation is, you might need to create a consent form and participant information sheet.

 We've built a tool that helps you build these forms quickly and easily.
-It also helps make sure your forms have all the mandatory bits.

 The tool will ask you a few questions about your research and then you'll get a form emailed to you.
 It usually takes 10-15 minutes to complete.

 <p>
 	   <a href="https://docs.google.com/forms/d/e/1FAIpQLSdPAvNyaF5DZrNJOBTN43CAgSkKqB2cyodeTt8YV6fVyqu61A/viewform?usp=sf_link">
      <button class="au-btn">Make my consent forms</button>
   </a>
 </p>

+## Why use it

+The tool helps make sure your forms have all the mandatory bits under NSW privacy law.
+The forms are also written in Plain English which means its easier for research participants to read, and they understand what they're agreeing to when they sign.

 ## When to use it